SSWConsulting/SSW.Rules.Content/rules/know-the-basic-terms-for-a-video/rule.md

 `youtube: https://www.youtube.com/embed/BIapqdy170k?t=137`

-**Figure: Food and clip people chatting happily - they enjoy the food and have a good time**
+**Figure: Food and clip people chatting happily - they enjoy the food and have a good time - See 2:17**